 Click Here for tab for Disarm by The Smashing Pumpkins

-This is a song that singer Billy Corgan wrote to figuratively ‘get back’ at his abusive parents for his rocky and tumultuous childhood.
+This is a song that singer Billy Corgan wrote to figuratively ‘get back at’ his abusive parents for his rocky and tumultuous childhood.
 It bared his hatred and desire to kill his parents, yet also sought to anger them with how happy he is now and evoke guilt in them for how badly they treated him.
 The song was actually banned in the United Kingdom for using phrases like ‘cut that little child’ and verbiage such as ‘killer’.
-The BBC interpreted it as a reference to abortion meaning the song got very little exposure there.
+The BBC interpreted it as a reference to abortion, so the song got very little exposure there.

 Drive by Incubus